-For a full breakdown of the best BTE hearing aids on the market, as well as the features they offer, check out our page on the best hearing aid brands of 2019.
+For a full breakdown of the best BTE hearing aids on the market, as well as the features they offer, check out our page on the best hearing aid brands.
 There, you can see comprehensive analyses of individual hearing aid models, and hopefully make a more informed decision on the kind of hearing aid you want to buy.

 However, in this article, we’ll take a broader look at the more common features a BTE hearing aid can have.

 Nowadays, rechargeable hearing aids are becoming more and more commonplace.
 Since BTE hearing aids have more room to allow for the charging components, they are the only hearing aids that support rechargeability – for now.
 Most BTE hearing aids offer the option of battery-based power or rechargeability, but some new models hitting the market – like the Signia Styletto Connect – are exclusively rechargeable.

 Thanks to the more spacious casings of BTE hearing aids, more gadgets can be loaded into the hearing aid.
 This includes things like Bluetooth connectivity, company-specific systems (like Widex’s SoundSense technology or Oticon’s BrainHearing technology,) or even an AI!